misskonstruction/jbook/README.md

 To use the internals of Redux to manually test out business logic

-To deploy app to the NPM registry, where others can easily use it</ul>
+To deploy app to the NPM registry, where others can easily use it